obhox/dataDesign/README.md

 ### Other Platforms

-Flow can be deployed on any platform that supports Next.js:
+dataDesign can be deployed on any platform that supports Next.js:
 - Netlify
 - Railway
 - Heroku